hardcamls/zprize/msm-host.md

   to the host
 - Perform final bucket sum

-The host driver interleave most of the CPU work with the FPGA work to reduce total latency when evaluating a batch of multiple MSMs:
+The host driver interleaves most of the CPU work with the FPGA work to reduce total latency when evaluating a batch of multiple MSMs:

 - Start the MSM evaluation before transfering all the scalars into the host.
-- Transfer scalars for the next msm evaluation while the first evaluation has not completed.
+- Transfer scalars for the next MSM evaluation while the first evaluation has not completed.
 - Evaluate the next MSM's bucket aggregation on the FPGA while computing the current MSM's bucket sum on the host.